How We Learn & Remember

 This article was written by Dart Ridenour to describe the purposes and goals he believes are possible from the knowledge we have today on how children and adults, learn and remember.
 You may reference this article without any changes for legal purpose.
 Mr. Ridenour and the web address (www.multiplicationeducation) must be sited.

 Introduction: This is part 1 of 3

 A camera saves a picture of the world as it is.
-We begin with the record the camera sees and we add to this our hopes and thoughts for the future, these become the wonderful daydreams we have for ourselves and our children.
+We begin with the record the camera sees and we add to this our hopes and thoughts for the future.
+These become the wonderful daydreams we have for ourselves and our children.
 The results of these dreams are the goals we design, the architecture, and the plans for our lives.
 Dreaming isn’t enough; we have the unique capacity to create our own environment.
 To change dreams into reality, requires an education that, at a minimum, is equal to the quality of the dreams.
-Don’t settle for today’s camera world, it is not good enough.
+Don’t settle for today’s camera world as a goal for your children’s future; it’s not good enough.
 Inspire and motivate your children to have a passion for learning and their learning will never stop.
-The dreams you have today for yourself and your children are the beginning of a new tomorrow and today is the time to begin.
+The dreams you have for yourself and your children are the beginning of a new tomorrow, and today is the time to begin.

 The Multiplication Education Book

 You may remember from your own experiences as a child, that children will change games and do activities in an unexpected way.
 These changes were probably suggested by the leaders of the group to make these activities more compatible with their personalities.
 Psychologists have established two dominate groups and, allowing for some overlapping between the groups, children can be places in one of these.
 Identifying a child as either “left-brain” or “right-brain” does not establish a forever category.
 They may bounce, like a rubber ball, from one to the other several times.